-The Department of Transport and Planning at Delft University of Technology is offering a week-long course in public transport planning in Delft since April 2016.
-This course is provided in association with the Institute of Transport Studies, Monash University and the Transportation Research Centre at the University of Auckland.
-Similar courses have been run before in Australia and New Zealand and this is the second time it will be given in Europe!
+The Smart Public Transport Lab at Delft University of Technology is offering a week-long course in public transport planning in Delft since April 2016.
+This course is provided in association with the Institute of Transport Studies, Monash University and the Transportation Research Institute, Technion-Israel Institute of Technology.
+Similar courses have been run before in Australia and New Zealand.

 The objectives of the course is to compare between traditional operations and service planning, including scheduling procedures, and new approaches, and to deal with and find solutions to persistent and realistic public transport problems.
 This course covers public transport planning topics identified as priorities for learning by participants in previous courses.
-They are designed to be relevant to all conventional public transport modes including bus, tram and rail.
+This course covers public transport planning topics identified as priorities for learning by participants in previous courses.
+They are designed to be relevant to all conventional and emerging public transport modes including bus, tram, rail and on-demand services.

 “We have two or three projects this year that will directly benefit from this course” (Transport modeller, Transport planning consultancy group)

 “Got some ideas I want to test in our network” (Network planner, urban public transport operator)

 “The course will allow me to discuss with my transport consultants and operators in a more informed way” (Public transport analyst, Regional Public Transport Authority)